Prospero Colonna: Third Italian War

 Prospero and Fabrizio became an instrumental part of the Great Captain's army.
 They participated in the second Challenge of Barletta in 1503, in which Italian soldiers led by Ettore Fieramosca defeated French knights led by Charles de Torgues, and were also part of the Spanish contingent during the quick Battle of Ruvo.
 After Fernando de Andrade defeated the French in Seminara, the Great Captain abandoned Barletta and crossed the Ofanto, establishing a in Cerignola which Colonna helped fortifying.
 During the subsequent Battle of Cerignola, the French general Louis d'Armagnac was felled by arquebusiers, after which cavalry finished the French army.
 Colonna pursued the remnants of the French to their camp with part of their heavy cavalry, and he and his entourage allowed themselves to sleep in d'Armagnac's tent, causing worry among the Spanish when they didn't return until next morning.

 After taking Capua and the city of Naples, Córdoba besieged Gaeta, but he lifted the siege and strategically moved to Mola.
 Due to the death of Pope Alexander VI in August, Colonna and Diego de Mendoza were sent to offer their condolences and negotiate with Cesare Borgia, who had offered to ally with Spain.
 Borgia secretly sided with France and attempted to deceive Colonna and Mendoza into being captured by the French, but they realized the ruse and prepared for a brawl, forcing Borgia to negotiate to get them free pass to leave.

 He returned to join the Great Captain after the French and Spanish armies had taken positions at both sides of the Garigliano river.
 The Spanish had been reinforced by Bartolomeo d'Alviano, a condottiero from the Orsini family and an old rival to Colonna, who assisted the Great Captain and Prospero at assaulting the French positions during the Battle of Garigliano.
-The French surrendered shortly after, and Colonna recovered his former feud in Fondi.
+The French surrendered afterwards, and Colonna recovered his former feud in Fondi.
 He received offers from the Republic of Florence to lead their armies, but he stayed in the service of Spain, being entrusted with taking the captured Cesare Borgia to the peninsula.
 He acted also as a liaison with another of the Great Captain's allies, Isabella of Aragon, Duchess of Milan.